Procedure: Scholarships (coursework)

 - The final Conditions of Award is approved by the Deputy Vice-Chancellor (Academic).

 - When approval has been given, the Coursework Scholarships Office:

 - enters the necessary scholarship details into the student administration system;

 - informs the Scholarship Owner and other relevant stakeholders of the outcome;

-- publishes all approved ANU Scholarships on the ANU Scholarships website; and
+- publishes the scholarship on the ANU Scholarships website; and

-- uploads the scholarship summary sheet, the conditions of award and the record of approval in the University’s Electronic Records Management System (ERMS).
+- uploads the Award Establishment Form, the Conditions of Award and the record of approval in the University’s Electronic Records Management System (ERMS).

 - The Scholarship Owner is responsible for ensuring the Scholarship is promoted, in consultation with relevant stakeholders.